blessochampion/backend-test-I/README.md

 `column_followers_count` is the header name for the google sheet column that will contain the twitter follower count.
 *Note:* that writing to Google Sheet requires api request, if you will like the Bot to write to the sheet after say 5 user data is available, `queue_count=5`. `queue_count` can take values between 1 and 10 inclusive.

+To run the app:

+    java App propertyFile

-To run the app `java App propertyFile`, where `propertyFile` is the file that contains the keyValue pair of your credentials.
+Where `propertyFile` is the file that contains the keyValue pair of your credentials.